-- 1. The Board of Examiners shall review each contract submitted for approval and consider whether sufficient authority exists to expend the money required by the contract and whether the services that are the subject of the contract could be provided by a State agency in a more cost effective manner. - 2.
+- 1. The Board of Examiners shall review each contract submitted for approval and consider whether sufficient authority exists to expend the money required by the contract and whether the services that are the subject of the contract could be provided by a State agency in a more cost-effective manner. - 2.
 State agencies shall identify an internal, professional level position to function as a contract manager.
 This position would be responsible for facilitating the agency's RFPs, conducting complex agency solicitations or, in the event of decentralized agency purchasing procedures, the review and approval of agency solicitations and the resulting contracts for compliance with NRS Chapter 333, NAC Chapter 333, and SAM Chapter 0300.
 Agency contract managers must become certified through the State Purchasing Division's Contract Certification Class.
 Contract managers will be responsible for completing a comprehensive training course that will cover all aspects of the RFP process, informal solicitation process, law pertaining to the State Purchasing Act, contract negotiations, interlocal contracts and cooperative agreements and other topics relevant to State contracting and reducing the State's exposure to risk.
 Contract manager certification classes are available in NEATS. - 3.
-All contracts submitted to the Board of Examiners which are less than \$50,000, and those contracts entered into by the State Gaming Control Board for the purposes of investigating an applicant for or holder of a gaming license MAY be approved on behalf of the Board by the Clerk of the Board of Examiners or his designee.
+All contracts submitted to the Board of Examiners which are less than \$100,000, and those contracts entered into by the State Gaming Control Board for the purposes of investigating an applicant for or holder of a gaming license MAY be approved on behalf of the Board by the Clerk of the Board of Examiners or his designee.
 The clerk's denial of a contract is appealable to the Board of Examiners.
 The appeal must be made in writing to the Clerk and include a full explanation and justification for the appeal.
-The appeal will be placed on subsequent Board of Examiner's Agenda subject to the same deadlines established for all other agenda items.
+The appeal will be placed on subsequent Board of

+Examiner's Agenda subject to the same deadlines established for all other agenda items.
 Such contracts are not effective until signed by the Clerk.

 - 4. All services provided to an agency by persons and/or firms falling under the definition of an independent contractor as enumerated in SAM 0320 must be supplied under a contract executed by the agency receiving the services.
 Examples of such services include, but are not limited to: - a.
 Medical services (does not include employee physicals). - b.
 Consultants. - c.
 Training. - d.
 Telephone answering services. - e.
 Repair, replacement or installation of parts for automobiles and light trucks more than \$5,000 and heavy equipment more than \$15,000. - f.
 Clipping services. - g.
-Data Processing Services, including hardware maintenance (must be reviewed and approved by the Department of Information Technology before submittal to the Board of Examiners). - h.
+Information Technology, including IT services, cloud solutions (e.g. Software-as-a-Service applications, Platform-as-a-Service, Function-as-a-Service, Infrastructure-as-a-Service), hardware, software, and maintenance must be reviewed and approved by the Department of Administration, Division of Enterprise Information Technology Services (EITS) before submittal to the Board of Examiners.
+See SAM 1600. - h.
 Alarm System Monitoring (fire, burglar, etc.). - 5.
 Whenever possible, agencies should anticipate and negotiate contracts for preventive services to eliminate the need for emergency services at some future date.
 Such contracts may include minor remodeling, repair or preventive maintenance work.
 The following rules must be considered in the preparation of such contracts. - a.
 All such contracts are subject to the requirements of SAM. - b.
 All such contracts must conform to the bidding requirements in SAM 0338 and the minor remodeling, repair and maintenance requirements in SAM 0338. - c.
 Funding must be available for payments against the contract.

-0323 - Contracts with State Employees, Former State Employees and Secondary Employment
+0323 Contracts with State Employees, Former State Employees and Secondary Employment